Providence to install 25 license plate cameras to fight crime in the city. Here’s what you need to know. - The Boston Globe

 Advertisement

-Still, Providence Mayor Jorge O. Elorza announced in May that Providence would be installing the cameras, and Clements signed the Flock contract on May 18.
+Still, Elorza announced in May that Providence would be installing the cameras, and Clements signed the Flock contract on May 18.
 The Providence City Council has not yet vetted or approved the contract or the pilot program.

 City councilors last week asked for a pause on the camera rollout until the council had an opportunity to review the department’s plans and proposed policy, and gather public input.
 But the Providence police are still moving forward with the program.